Every year, more than 2 million taxpayers overpay their income taxes.

 Regardless, if you are eligible for this deduction, then it can save you thousands of dollars in taxes, depending on your income.

-So these are my 14 biggest tax write-offs for small businesses.
+So these are our 14 biggest tax write-offs for small businesses.

 Now let’s talk about how to implement this.